What Size Truck Do I Need To Pull A Travel Trailer?

 Some trucks have heavy-duty shocks in the rear, though many have leaf springs.
 Both can influence the rear suspension when under load.

-It is a major factor that influences both payload capacity as well as the maximum hitch weight.
+It is a significant factor that influences both payload capacity as well as the maximum hitch weight.

 Some pickup trucks with a standard package trim level will just have a ball on the bumper.